-In recent years, the IHS has moved from a position of control and direction to one of partnership and consultation with the communities it serves.
-The IHS has established a working partnership with members of local communities who are most knowledgeable of the daily challenges of Indian health care, as well as with tribal governments and organizations, to establish a collaborative decision-making process.
+The IHS works in partnership with members of the local communities it serves.
+This includes consulting with those who are most knowledgeable of the daily challenges of Indian health care, as well as with tribal governments and organizations, to establish a collaborative decision-making process.
 The solidifying and strengthening of these partnerships is one of IHS's greatest management achievements over the years.
 These achievements in the health arena can be expanded through similar efforts in the academic and business arenas.

-Collaborations have been established with all HHS agencies, as well as with other government agencies, including with the Departments of Interior, Justice, Veterans Affairs, and the Environmental Protection Agency.
-Collaborations with non-governmental organizations include the National Congress of American Indians and the Boys & Girls Clubs of America, the Mayo Clinic, Johns Hopkins University, Harvard University, and the American Academy of Ophthalmology, as well as various other universities and many health, medical, and local organizations across the country.
-All of these myriad partnerships have been established to complement health programs and to examine how improvements in education, law enforcement, business practices, and employment can have positive effects on health status.
-The IHS also shares public health strategic approaches and best practices with other countries and their respective indigenous populations, including Canada, Mexico, Australia, and New Zealand.
+Collaborations have been established with all HHS agencies, as well as with other government agencies, including the Departments of Interior, Justice, Veterans Affairs, and the Environmental Protection Agency.
+Collaborations with non-governmental organizations include the Notah Begay III Foundation, National Congress of American Indians, Boys & Girls Clubs of America, Mayo Clinic, Dartmouth College, Johns Hopkins University, NIKE USA, Inc., University of Buffalo, and the American Academy of Ophthalmology, as well as many other universities and health, medical, and local organizations across the country.
+All these partnerships have been established to complement health programs and to examine how improvements in education, law enforcement, business practices, and employment can have positive effects on health status.
+IHS also shares public health strategic approaches and best practices with other countries and their respective indigenous populations, including Canada, Mexico, Australia, and New Zealand.

 The continued success of collaborations is dependent upon the embracing of the principle that responsibility for the provision of health care for Indian people is a shared responsibility within all of HHS, with IHS serving as the lead agency for advocating and assisting other HHS agencies in this activity.